PatchAdamsWeb/git-basics/readme.txt

 Git Basics

-I'm learning the basics of git and gitub, so this repo is really just for experminting.
+I'm learning the basics of git and github, so this repo is really just for experimenting.